nsmaciej/kale/docs/Notes.md

 * canvas - The area on which all the expressions live.
 * toy box - A list of programming primitives users can drag things from.
 * editor - Canvas, expressions and all other state.
-* do, block - A list of expressions to be executed one by one. progn.
+* do, block, group - A list of expressions to be executed one by one. progn.

 ## New TextMetrics object in canvas